Gibson Pitches Through The 7th As Twins Beat Angels 5-4

 Ramirez and Gibson pitched evenly through the first four innings before Minnesota started the fifth with four straight hits.
 Buxton started things with a single and stole second before Grossman’s double down the first base line allowed the speedy outfielder to score easily.

 Eddie Rosario chased Ramirez with a leadoff double in the sixth and scored on Ehire Adiranza’s second sac-fly RBI of the day, off Blake Parker.
 Buxton followed with his homer to make it 5-2.

-Parker had allowed only one run in his previous 25 outings.
+“I think he just has to remember during the game all the work he puts into his practice,” Molitor said of Buxton, who left without speaking to reporters.
+“When you get in the game, you can’t be overthinking that thing.
+You just kind of have to let it fly.”

 TRAINER’S ROOM

-Angels: Manager Mike Scioscia said starting RHP Matt Shoemaker (forearm) could rejoin the team after the All-Star break.
+Angels: Scioscia said starting RHP Matt Shoemaker (forearm) could rejoin the team after the All-Star break.
 He was slated to pitch three to four innings Tuesday in his first rehab start with Class-A Inland Empire.

-Twins: 2B Brian Dozier felt better a day after being scratched with lower back tightness, but manager Paul Molitor held him out as a precaution.
+Twins: 2B Brian Dozier felt better a day after being scratched with lower back tightness, but Molitor held him out as a precaution.
 “I don’t see a need to rush him back out there today,” Molitor said, adding that Dozier was available off the bench if needed.

 MEYER OPTIONED